petejefferson/denon_controller/readme.md

 The Un4seen managed libraries in **PlayerDemo** are used for playback.
 These can be found on NuGet.

 Windows: Download the Un4seen bass library from [https://www.un4seen.com/bass.html](https://www.un4seen.com/bass.html).
-The **bass.dll** should be copied to the same output folder as **dn-interface.dll**.
+The **bass.dll** file should be copied to the same output folder as **dn-interface.dll**.
 Note that only Win32 x86 is currently supported.

 The interface adapter will need to be built.
 Details can currently be found on [https://blog.petejefferson.co.uk/](https://blog.petejefferson.co.uk/).